 Once you've got it connecting to the Internet you can check out the other examples.
-The only change you'll want to make is at the top of the sketches, add:
+Most of the sketches included with the Adafruit fork of the WiFiNINA library above will have the pin mapping done for the ItsyBitsies.
+For other examples the only change you'll want to make is at the top of the sketches, add: